RubensZimbres/RubensZimbres/README.md

 > (GDE) in Machine Learning and Google Cloud Platform, AWS Certified Cloud Practitioner and
 > AWS Certified Machine Learning - Specialty.
 I'm experienced in Machine Learning and Deep Learning
 > algorithms with focus on efficiency, scalability and strategic insights.
 I work with Machine Learning,
-> Deep Learning, Transfer Learning, Natural Language Processing, Generative AI, LLMs, LangChain, RAG,
+> Deep Learning, Transfer Learning, Natural Language Processing, Generative AI, LLMs, LangChain, CrewAI, RAG,
 > pgvector, LoRA and Recommendation Systems.
 >
 > I've been working with chatbots and retrieval/search solutions in the last year, incorporating